-- injected damp proof course - under floor and central heating systems - Radon barriers - electrical wiring - services - how to identify and follow the installation quality requirements - how to work with, around and in close proximity to plant and machinery - how to direct and guide the operations and movement of plant and machinery to ensure protection of a safe working environment - why it is important to recognise the potential risk of increased condensation following installation relating to suspended floors and how to prevent it - how to prepare a floor for insulation, creating access points taking into consideration the following but not limited to: - safe systems of work - minimising damage - checking existing services - building construction and heritage significance - customer safety - archaeology - how to check for hidden utilities - the importance of ensuring all work to services (gas, electric, water) is carried out by suitably qualified people - · how to maintain the integrity of membranes - how to remove and minimise damage to floorcoverings - why it is important to ensure the minimum void area air space is maintained by removing debris as required - why it is important to clear and safeguard existing and install additional ventilation if required in accordance with the design and installation checks and report back issues which impact the ventilation assessment - how to protect the building occupants and their property - how to install placed, mechanically or adhesively fixed insulation to suspended floors - the different types of air and vapour control layers and breather membranes, where and how they should be used and why it is important to install them correctly - the importance of ensuring the integrity of air and vapour control layers and breather membranes following installation and the need to maintain continuity - why it is important to immediately record and report unforeseen events including but not limited to equipment malfunctions, situations and faults not identified in the original design - how to ensure pre-installation material checks are within specified parameters and reporting defects - how to ensure existing cross flow ventilation is maintained within the floor void how to maintain existing sound-proofing how to install and maintain fire resistant barriers why it is important to minimise thermal bridging through compliance with design detail ensuring a consistent level of insulation to the area being insulated why it is important to complete post installation checks in accordance with the design, method statement and installations operations manual and report issues to include but not limited to safeguarding the combustion ventilation and report defects why it is important to provide post installation advice and guidance to building occupants including homeowner packs how to handover and sign off to the customers satisfaction how to use all work tools and equipment how to work at height using access equipment how and why maintenance of all work tools and equipment is carried out 7.24 Describe the needs of other occupations and the importance of team work and communication when installing insulation to suspended floors.
+injected damp proof course under floor and central heating systems - Radon barriers electrical wiring - services how to identify and follow the installation quality requirements how to work with, around and in close proximity to plant and machinery how to direct and guide the operations and movement of plant and machinery to ensure protection of a safe working environment why it is important to recognise the potential risk of increased and dependence following installation relation to increased condensation following installation relating to suspended floors and how to prevent it how to prepare a floor for insulation, creating access points taking into consideration the following but not limited to: safe systems of work minimising damage checking existing services building construction and heritage significance customer safety - archaeology how to check for hidden utilities the importance of ensuring all work to services (gas, electric, water) is carried out by suitably qualified people how to maintain the integrity of membranes how to remove and minimise damage to floorcoverings why it is important to ensure the minimum void area air space is maintained by removing debris as required why it is important to clear and safeguard existing and install additional ventilation if required in accordance with the design and installation checks and report back issues which impact the ventilation assessment how to protect the building occupants and their property how to protect the building occupants and then property how to install placed, mechanically or adhesively fixed insulation to suspended floors • the different types of air and vapour control layers and broather membranes, where and how they should be used breather membranes, where and how they should be used and why it is important to install them correctly • the importance of ensuring the integrity of air and vapour control layers and breather membranes following installation and the need to maintain continuity why it is important to immediately record and report unforeseen events including but not limited to equipment malfunctions, situations and faults not identified in the original design how to ensure pre-installation material checks are within specified parameters and reporting defects how to ensure existing cross flow ventilation is maintained within the floor void

+• how to maintain existing sound-proofing how to install and maintain fire resistant barriers why it is important to minimise thermal bridging through compliance with design detail ensuring a consistent level of insulation to the area being insulated why it is important to complete post installation checks in accordance with the design, method statement and installations operations manual and report issues to include but not limited to safeguarding the combustion ventilation and report defects why it is important to provide post installation advice and guidance to building occupants including homeowner packs how to handover and sign off to the customers satisfaction how to use all work tools and equipment how to work at height using access equipment • of escribe the needs of other occupations and the importance team work and communication when installing insulation suspended floors.

-Title: Installing insulation to floors in the workplace Additional information about this unit Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
+Title: Installing insulation to floors in the workplace Additional inform Additional information about this unit Assessment Guida ance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
-Sector Subject are eas 5.2 Building and Construction Availability for use Shared unit Unit guided learning hours 90 Assessment 10
+Sector Subject are eas 5.2 Building and Construction Availability for use 2 Shared unit Unit guided learni ng hours 90 Assessment 10